- What is inflammatory breast cancer?

 Studies comparing DNA and other molecules from IBC with that of the usual types of breast cancer have shown some important differences.
 Scientists believe that some of these differences account for the unique and aggressive way that IBC spreads and grows.
 They are hopeful that understanding these differences will lead to more effective treatments that target molecules specific to IBC.

 Clinical studies during the past decade have shown doctors how to modify the usual breast cancer treatments (chemotherapy, radiation, hormonal therapy, and surgery) so that they are best suited for women with IBC.
-For example, studies have shown the value of using chemotherapy that is more intense than the usual regimens for breast cancer, and the importance of using chemotherapy as the first treatment, before surgery or radiation.
+For example, studies have shown the value of using chemotherapy as the first treatment, before surgery or radiation.

 Drugs for HER2-positive cancer

 One study has shown that the targeted drug lapatinib (Tykerb) can be a useful treatment for IBC in women whose disease has stopped responding to regular chemo plus trastuzumab.
 In this study the lapatinib was given alone, without other chemo drugs.
 It caused the tumors to shrink in many of the women treated.
-This drug was also helpful when given with chemo before surgery.
-This drug is now being studied to treat IBC.
+This drug is also being studied with chemo before surgery.